viorik/ELSDc/README.md

 ------

-- `output.svg` contains the execution result in SVG format. `shapes_output.svg` contains the result for the sample image `shapes.pgm`.
+- `output.svg` contains the execution result in SVG format. `shapes_output.svg` contains the expected result for the sample image `shapes.pgm`.

-- `labels.pgm` after execution, each pixel in this image is labelled with the label of the primitive to which it belongs.
+- `labels.pgm` after execution, each pixel in this image is labelled with the label of the primitive to which it belongs. `shapes_labels.pgm` contains the expected result for the sample image `shapes.pgm`.

 - `out_ellipse.txt` contains the parameters of the detected circular/elliptical
-                   arcs in the form `label x_c y_c a b theta ang_start ang_end`.
+                   arcs in the form `label x_c y_c a b theta ang_start ang_end`. `shapes_out_ellipse.txt` contains the expected
+                   result for the sample image `shapes.pgm`.

 - `out_polygon.txt` contains the parameters of the detected line segments, grouped into polygons, defined through contact points, in the form `label number_of_points x1 y1 x2 y2 x3 y3 ...`.
+                   `shapes_out_polygon.txt` contains the expected result for
+                   the sample image `shapes.pgm`.

 In the console, the numbers of features of each type are displayed.
 To check the installation, run `./elsdc shapes.pgm`.
-The output should be similar to `shapes_output.svg`, and contain 66 ellipses and 145 polygons, whose parameters are contained in `out_ellipse.txt` and `out_polygon.txt`.
-The execution time for this sample image is about 4s on my Dell notebook.
+The output should be similar to ones in `shapes_output.svg`, `shapes_labels.pgm`, `shapes_out_ellipse.txt`, `shapes_out_polygon.txt`, consisting in 66 ellipses and 145 polygons.
+The exact coordinate values may differ slightly due rounding error differences in different systems.
+The execution time for `shapes.pgm` is about 4s on a Dell notebook.

 Source Code Files